- Homosexuality

 Same-sex marriage in Georgia is legal.

-Censorship of LGBT Issues in Georgia is unknown.
+Censorship of LGBT issues in Georgia is no censorship.

 Right to change legal gender in Georgia is legal, but requires surgery.